 But then, “from somewhere deep in Clovis’s memory, Granny’s voice answered: My dear…Grace.
 Grace.
 What is broken can be replaced.”
 He looked at his cowering rivals and told them who he was: “‘Look, I may be a bull.
 But I’m no bully.’”
 Then he offered them a cup of tea.
 Back at the shop, Clovis set up a table and served tea surrounded by the broken china.
 “For a moment, it was as if they were all on the same team.
 It made the hecklers think…”

 Katelyn Aronson’s clever take on the idiom “like a bull in a china shop” provides readers with a profound and heartwarming look at issues of anger management, bullying, graciousness, friendship, and being oneself.
-Her rich storytelling, kids meet a bull with an outsized temper, who uses his granny’s influence and strategies common to all to calm his anger.
-They also are introduced to a gang of bullies who think it’s funny and/or permissible to torment Clovis past his tipping point when they break a precious family heirloom.
+Through her rich storytelling, kids meet a bull with an outsized temper who uses his granny’s influence and strategies to calm his anger.
+They also are introduced to a gang of bullies who think it’s funny and/or permissible to torment Clovis past his tipping point and end up breaking a precious family heirloom.

-Aronson’s thoughtful pause before what seems like an inevitable fight lets Clovis—and by association, readers—decide and take control of who he really is.
+Aronson’s thoughtful pause in her narrative before what seems will be an inevitable fight lets Clovis—and by association, readers—decide to take control of who he really is.
 His choice propels the story to a poignant lesson.
-Aronson’s characters give adults and children an opportunity to discuss how Clovis ultimately chooses to treat his rivals with kindness, and—although not presented in the text—what the bullies may have thought about and regretted when Clovis invited them to tea instead of fighting.
+Aronson’s characters give adults and children an opportunity to discuss how Clovis ultimately chooses to treat his rivals with kindness, and—although not presented in the text—what the bullies may have thought about and regretted when Clovis invited them to tea instead of fighting them.
 Her gracious ending shows kids that just like broken objects, relationships can be mended when both sides work at it.

-Eve Farb’s stunning images of Clovis’s China Shop with their intricately decorated vases, delicate tea sets, and gleaming dishware are gorgeous backdrops to Clovis’s delicate touch in pouring a cup of tea, stocking and cleaning the fragile giftware, and performing his morning yoga ritual.
+Eve Farb’s stunning images of Clovis’s China Shop packed with intricately decorated vases, delicate tea sets, and gleaming dishware are gorgeous backdrops to Clovis’s delicate touch in pouring a cup of tea, stocking and cleaning the fragile giftware, and performing his morning yoga ritual.
 Interposed with these are snapshots of Clovis in his more rough-and-tumble persona.
-When the bullies show up, they are depicted from Clovis’s—and readers’—point of view through the shop window.
+When the bullies show up, they are depicted from Clovis’s (and readers’) point of view through the shop window.

 A highlight of Farb’s illustration is her command of the emotional impact of Aronson’s story.
-The animals’ facial expressions and body language clearly depict their actions and emotions, and when Granny’s favorite teacup crashes to the floor, the next page spread demonstrates Clovis’s anger in a powerful closeup.
-As Clovis corners his rivals in the alley, readers once again see them through Clovis’s point of view, but this time their eyes hold fear.
+The animals’ facial expressions and body language clearly reveal their actions and emotions, and when Granny’s favorite teacup crashes to the floor, the next page spread demonstrates Clovis’s anger in a powerful closeup.
+As Clovis corners his rivals in the alley, readers once again see them through Clovis’s point of view, but this time the bullies’ eyes hold fear.
 Another compelling page spread follows this as the teabag—glowing with Granny’s grace—refocuses Clovis’s thinking.
-Farb’s following bold pages compare and contrast notions of brokenness, connection, and even redirection of energy—all served up with tea and scones.
+Farb’s next bold pages compare and contrast notions of brokenness, connection, and even redirection of energy—all served up with tea and scones.